Tenstrands/CCEE-Climate-Impacts-Methodology/README.md

 6. **Run the Notebook**:
     - Run the template as you wish by clicking the arrows or using Shift + Enter.
+    - When you are done, under the `Runtime` tab, select `Disconnect and Delete Runtime`.

 7. **Exploring Other Templates**:
-    - Repeat steps 3-5 for a new template.
+    - Repeat steps 3-6 for a new template.

 ### Option 2: Local Setup